Date: 11th November 2021

 "The cover art for Be Feared was painted specifically for this collection.
 It makes reference to the book’s themes - the heart for my own capacity to love, the bird for nature and concepts of freedom - also the bird looking towards the womb and sexual organs represents both sexuality and motherhood.
 I cover this region with a hand to represent uncertainty and fear.
 Gerda’s roses are there and the whole piece makes has both a folkloric feel and an iconographic feel (which also references the biblical feel of much of the book's language).
 The white light that passes through the figure's head is very much a reference to the poem 'Trepanation' (or what my life became when I let the ghouls out of my brain), the functioning of my own brain and the idea of thought and language passing constantly out of the mouth, or in reverse, though the mouth and out of the mind.
 It resembles also the speech bubble - should anyone want to know what she is saying, then please read the book, for that is where I have found my fluency.
 This is, I feel, an honest expression of my own neurodivergent art.
 Her expression is strange - inscrutable, discomfiting, not easily interpreted - such it is also with me." - Jane Burn

 Jane Burn is a poet and illustrator based in the North East of England.
-She has won the Sliver Wyvern at the Poetry on the Lake Festival and first places in the Wirral, PENfro, Bailieborough and Wolverhampton Literary Festival Poetry Competitions.
-She is a working class bisexual with a late diagnosis of Autism.
-Her poems have appearted in The Rialto, Under The Radar, Iota, Butcher's Dog and Oxford English Journal and in anthologies including Writing Motherhood, #MeToo, Planet in Peril, Humanagerie, The Valley Press Anthology of Prose Poetry, and the Anthology of Illness.
-Her work has been nominated for the Forward and Pushcart Prize.
-In 2019, she co-edited Witches, Warriors, Workers, a volume of contemporary women's poetry and essays with Fran Lock for Culture Matters Press.
-Her illustrations have been used as covers for many books.
+She has won many awards, including the Silver Wyvern at the Poetry on the Lake Festival and first places in the Wirral, PENfro, Bailieborough and Wolverhampton Literary Festival Poetry Competitions.
+She is a working-class bisexual with a late diagnosis of Autism.
+Her poems have been published in many magazines and appeared in anthologies, including Writing Motherhood (Seren, 2017), #MeToo (Fairacre Press, 2018), The Valley Press Anthology of Prose Poetry (2019), and The Anthology of Illness (The Emma Press, 2020).
+Her work has been nominated for the Forward and Pushcart Prizes.
+In 2019, she co-edited Witches, Warriors, Workers, a volume of contemporary women’s poetry and essays with Fran Lock for Culture Matters Press.
+Her illustrations have also been used as covers for many books.
+She lives with her family for eight months of the year in an off-grid wooden cottage as she cares deeply for nature and the environment.
+Poetry is her true love and the only place where she feels confident, fluent and able to express the unique way she sees the world.